The Forks, Winnipeg: Oodena Celebration Circle

-Garden and orchard
+Gardens and orchard

-The Forks has a prairie garden, which is a natural wild garden with over 10,000 plants in over 150 native plant species, including 38 prairie plants such as prairie crocus, wild iris, bergamot, purple prairie clover, and wild columbine.
+The Forks' Prairie Garden is a 20,000 sqft garden featuring Manitoba's natural heritage.
+It was developed in 1999 in partnership with Nature Conservancy of Canada as a demonstration garden, in anticipation of it being a showcase for visitors at the 1999 Pan Am Games.
+The prairie garden is a natural wild garden with over 10,000 plants in over 150 native plant species, including 38 prairie plants such as prairie crocus, wild iris, bergamot, purple prairie clover, and wild columbine.

-In collaboration with Winnipeg-CORE, the public orchard at The Forks contains 61 fruit trees including apple, apricot, cherry, pear, and plum, which the public can pick to eat from when the fruit is ripe.
+The Public Orchard, in collaboration with Winnipeg-CORE, contains 61 fruit trees including apple, apricot, cherry, pear, and plum, which the public can pick to eat from when the fruit is ripe.
 There are as many as 75 fruit bearing shrubs packed with all types of berries to pick from during the summer days.
 There are also many education sessions through Winnipeg-CORE that are open to the public, as part of The Fork's Target Zero initiative.

+In collaboration with Citigrow, the Urban Garden contains vegetables and herbs to be harvested by the Inn at The Forks and integrated into their menu.

 Skatepark

 Officially opened 30 June 2006, "The Plaza" is the largest urban skate plaza and bowl complex in Canada.
 Announced in 2005, it was built with money donated from the J.W.
 Burns Family Foundation.
 The skatepark includes a 30000 sqft skate plaza, and an 8500 sqft 'bowl complex'.

 The design features 'skateable' artwork, and is built to tolerate the regular use and enjoyment of skateboarders and cyclists.
 The park was also designed to integrate into the urban architecture of the city.
 It was designed by landscape architecture firm van der Zalm + associates inc. of Vancouver, BC with key team members, New Line Skateparks and Scatliff Miller Murray as the local landscape architects.

 "Skate Patrol" are experienced skateboarder staff members that tour the park from dawn to dusk to educate skaters on the park's etiquette.

 In winter, this area features a small snowboarding facility.

 In 2006, the park was visited by professional skateboarder Tony Hawk to shoot scenes for his movie release Secret Skatepark Tour 3.